github/docs/content/github/site-policy/guidelines-for-legal-requests-of-user-data.md

 ### Questions

 Do you have other questions, comments or suggestions?
-Please contact {% data variables.contact.contact_support %}.
+Please contact {% data variables.contact.contact_osmand_support%}.